DEBOJIT4594/M2-EmbSys/Project/README.md

 **WHO**

- - This device is purely made for those people who want to password protect any device.
+ - This lock system is purely made for those people who want to password protect any device.

  **WHAT**

- - This is a device which is use to protect electrical and electronics appliances.
+ - This is a lock system which is use to protect electrical and electronics appliances.

  **WHEN**

- - This device can be used at anytime untill and unless there is a constant power supply.
+ - This lock system can be used at anytime untill and unless there is a constant power supply.

  **WHERE**